Advanced-Computer-Lab-2022/Agiles/README.md

  After cloning the project or downloading the ZIP folder open the project using the integrated terminal or by using the CMD then run the frontend / backend servers
- - `nodemon app` to run the backend server on port :8000
+ - `cd backend` `nodemon app` to run the backend server on port :8000
- - `npm start` to run the frontend server on port :3000
+ - `cd frontend` `npm start` to run the frontend server on port :3000

 ## How to use
+ You can use our website as one of four main users (Admin , instructor , Itrainee , corporate trainee), you can sign up for an account from the sign up page and login to the website as a trainnee or if you are an instructor the company will create an account for you in its own then you can login and change your password and use our features

 ### Licence
  This project is licenced under [Apache Licence 2.0](/LICENSE)